2009 Southern Ontario tornado outbreak: Thornbury–Clarksburg, Ontario

 This tornado inflicted F2 damage to homes and chalets in the popular ski resort area of Thornbury and Clarksburg.
 At Georgian Peaks, the tornado tore the roof from the Alpine Centre, pulled cables from chair lifts, and ripped apart lift houses and ski ramps.
 Although damage to homes and the resort was extensive, perhaps the greatest economic toll was to the owners of local apple orchards, which were severely affected.
 The tornadic storm responsible for the Grey County tornadoes weakened as it went over the lake, having traveled and sustained its intensity for, according to Environment Canada, "a remarkable 200km."

 Barrie tornadoes

 In the Barrie area, two farm homes were partially unroofed, a shed collapsed, and a heavy trailer was picked and moved a distance of over 100 m.
 The second tornado caused F0 damage to cottages, homes and trees at Moonstone.
 The third produced F0 damage to trees and homes at Gravenhurst.
 The final tornado of this family caused F1 damage to trees and cottages at Ril Lake.
 To the north of there, the Dollars Lake F0 tornado caused tree damage.

 Milton, Ontario

-In Milton, a F1 tornado damaged primarily a commercial medical building at the corner of Ontario and Wakefield streets, where it partially tore off the building's roof, as well as causing damage to cars, traffic lights, power lines, homes and trees in the surrounding neighbourhood.
+In Milton an F1 tornado damaged primarily a commercial medical building at the corner of Ontario and Wakefield streets, where it partially tore off the building's roof, as well as causing damage to cars, traffic lights, power lines, homes and trees in the surrounding neighbourhood.
 Affected streets in Old Milton included Bruce, Prince, Oak, Pine, Childs and Ontario (Ontario Highway 25).